Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Some may join you.
 Unfortunately, most won’t.
 They feel threatened because they never left the village.
 They’re content playing games and never progressing beyond their status as a mediocre photographer.

 For a while, you go along.
 You start throwing your new photos into the games, but you sense resentment.
 When someone asks a question and you give an answer, the other villagers revolt.
 That’s not the way we do things here!
 You’re being disruptive.
 You need to fit in with everyone else.

 This is the moment that will define your future.
 Are you going to grow or remain a mediocre photographer?
 With very few exceptions, people don’t break out because of natural talent.
 They break out because their own desire and commitment is greater than their need to fit into the same mold as everyone else.

 It’s not easy.
 That’s why most people remain mediocre.
 They give in to peer pressure and hold back.
 Many of us admire stars in different fields, but we’d never do what they did to make it there.
 We’d never make the sacrifices necessary to move beyond mediocrity.

-Don't underestimate peer pressure.
-There's a strong urge to avoid confrontation that's built into many people.
-When that urge overcomes the desire to break out of the pack, you commit yourself to being mediocre at whatever you do.
+Don’t underestimate peer pressure.
+There’s a strong urge to avoid a confrontation that’s built into many people.
+When that urge overcomes the desire to break out of the pack, you commit yourself to be mediocre at whatever you do.
 The child who was told “You can be anything” dies under the pressure of the group who never did anything but go along with the pack.
-Once they become submissive, we tell them they're a “good boy” or “good girl.”
-Don't rock the boat.
+Once they become submissive, we tell them they’re a “good boy” or “good girl.”
+Don’t rock the boat.